 There are certain built-in objects available whenever an ECMAScript program begins execution.
-One, the global object, is part of the lexical environment of the executing program.
+One, the global object, is in the scope chain of the executing program.
 Others are accessible as initial properties of the global object.

 Unless specified otherwise, the [[Class]] property of a built-in object is "Function" if that built-in object has a [[Call]] property, or "Object" if that built-in object does not have a [[Call]] property.
 Unless specified otherwise, the [[Extensible]] property of a built-in object has the value true.